maelvalais/terraform-provider-vra7/README.md

 [terraform-provider-vra7] to the non-conventional ways BRMC is implementing XaaS blueprints.
 As-is, [terraform-provider-vra7] cannot work for multiple reasons:

+- Right now, I get an error after 15 minutes after posting the request:

+      PROVIDER_FAILED (Workflow:Wait for resource action request / Extract result (item3)#11)

+  No idea why, this error also happens when creating a VM from the web client.

 - One field in the returned catalog item template is missing, which makes it hard to guess that it is needed when the error messages returned by vRA are so cryptic, e.g., for `bgName` missing, it was: